CeFi Explained: Centralized Finance in a Decentralized World

 Key Takeaways

-• User Experience: CeFi offers intuitive platforms and customer support, simplifying entry into the crypto market.
+• Familiar User Experience: CeFi provides intuitive interfaces and customer support, mirroring traditional financial services.

-• Custodial Nature: The company secures your assets, meaning you trust them with your private keys.
+• Custodial Services: A third party holds your assets, meaning you do not control your private keys.

 What is CeFi?